It has been 13 years since World of Warcraft emulation servers were created.

 A different approach

-No longer will you need to install loads of dependencies, be familiar with compilers and manual software installation and face the recurring task of keeping it all up to date and running.
+With Docker, you will no longer need to install loads of dependencies or be familiar with compilers and manual installations, nor will you need to face the recurring tasks of keeping everything up to date and runing.

-The whole environment is composed of various images for data extraction from the client and images for authentication and the actual gam world.
+The entire environment is composed of various images for data extraction from the client and images for authentication and the actual gam world.

-Hop to https://github.com/wowstack/docker-classic-server to grab and copy and play with it.
+Hop to https://github.com/wowstack/docker-classic-server to grab and copy and play around with it.

 Running Vanilla WoW in Docker

-First, make sure you have Docker and Docker Compose installed in your machine and running.
-Aside from that, you will also need an installation of Vanilla WoW version 1.12.x.
+First, make sure you have Docker and Docker Compose installed and running on your machine.
+You will also need an installation of Vanilla WoW version 1.12.x.
 For now it does not really matter if you use 1.12.0, 1.12.1 or 1.12.2 as each of these will work.

 Clone the repository locally: